huggingface/dataset-viewer/README.md

 - `CACHE_PERSIST`: persist the cache between runs by using the platform's default caches directory.
 Defaults to `True`.
 - `CACHE_SIZE_LIMIT`: maximum size of the cache in bytes.
 Defaults to `10000000000` (10 GB).
 - `DATASETS_ENABLE_PRIVATE`: enable private datasets.
 Defaults to `False`.
 - `DATASETS_REVISION`: git reference for the canonical datasets on https://github.com/huggingface/datasets.
-Defaults to `master`.
+Defaults to `stream-tar`.
 - `EXTRACT_ROWS_LIMIT`: number of rows in the extract, if not specified in the API request.
 Defaults to `100`.
 - `LOG_LEVEL`: log level, among `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
 Defaults to `INFO`.
 - `MAX_AGE_LONG_SECONDS`: number of seconds to set in the `max-age` header on data endpoints.
 Defaults to `21600` (6 hours).